The power of diversity and inclusion in volunteering

 Volunteering has a powerful impact when it is accessible to all and reflects our diverse communities.
 When we see ourselves represented in an organisation, the message we receive is that we belong there too.
 When we go into spaces that are built with us in mind, we feel welcome.

 This is the power of diversity and inclusion.

 A diverse volunteer team is a great strength.
 Everyone benefits from new perspectives and lived experiences, creating better support for your community.
 When volunteering reflects your community, you can build trust and better advocate for underrepresented groups.
 The ripple effect makes it even more worthwhile: an inclusive and diverse organisation is welcoming to all, which in turn encourages others to volunteer.

 We encourage you to consider how you can build an inclusive volunteer program and involve volunteers from diverse backgrounds, including people with disabilities, migrants, people who identify as LGBTQI+ and First Nations Peoples.

 If you need help, contact us to find out how to get started on your diversity and inclusion journey.
 Working together, we can support you to recruit, retain and grow a thriving and diverse volunteer team.

 The following organisations may also be able to provide you with advice and support:

 In 2021, Volunteering Victoria was engaged by the Department of Environment, Land, Water and Planning (DELWP) to develop and design a youth engagement package for environmental groups in Victoria, including an assessment tool and a concise youth-inclusive practice guide.

-One of the recommendations from the guide is that recognition is particularly important to younger volunteers where they have limited other experience in professional settings.
-Recognition certificates can recognise milestones such as completing a project, or volunteering for a certain number of hours, or just be a way to thank everyone at an annual celebration.
-Use our template to design your own certificates.
+As recommended in the guide, recognition is particularly important to younger volunteers where they have limited other experience in professional settings.
+Recognition certificates can acknowledge milestones such as completing a project, or volunteering for a certain number of hours, or just be a way to thank your volunteers at an annual celebration.